cf73/humanity/content/collections/books/livitsky-ziblatt-how-democracies-die-2018.md

     content:
       -
         type: text
-        text: 'Drawing on decades of research and a wide range of historical and global examples, from 1930s Europe to contemporary Hungary, Turkey, and Venezuela, to the American South during Jim Crow, Levitsky and Ziblatt show how democracies die -- and how ours can be saved.'
+        text: 'Drawing on decades of research and a wide range of historical and global examples  --  from 1930s Europe to contemporary Hungary, Turkey, and Venezuela; also to the American South during Jim Crow  --   Levitsky and Ziblatt show how democracies die and how ours can be saved.'
   -
     type: paragraph
     content: